mjrouser/itd-elicensing/readme.md

 This project is scaffolded with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.

+Build with HTML, CSS and Javascript.

+Frameworks used: are [Bootstrap](http://getbootstrap.com/) and [AngularJS](https://angularjs.org/)

 ##Setup
 Clone repository to local, cd into the root directory and run the following commands at the command prompt: